Rishav-12/Holidays/README.md

 # Holidays
-A fun Python script that uses an api to get you the holidays of any place you want on a given day
+Get worldwide holidays with a fun Python script

 ### Description
 * It uses an api call to fetch the data